Genetic contribution of advantaged ancestors in the biparental Moran model -- finite selection: Proofs

-Now, recall that any geometric r.v. of parameter $p'_2>p'_1$ can be decomposed into the sum of $M$ independent random variable of parameter $p'_1$, $M$ being an independent random variable of parameter $p'_1/p'_2$.
+Now, recall that any geometric r.v. of parameter $p'_2>p'_1$ can be decomposed into the sum of $M$ independent geometric random variables of parameter $p'_1$, $M$ being an geometric independent random variable of parameter $p'_1/p'_2$.
 We can infer that:

 where the $D_i$'s are independent geometric random variables with parameter $p_{\lfloor \epsilon N\rfloor}$.
 Since the expectation and the variance of $\sum_{i=0}^{KN}D_i$ are respectively smaller than $\frac{KN}{\epsilon}$ and $\frac{KN}{\epsilon^2}$ we conclude using Bienaym\'e-Chebyshev inequality if we take $C$ larger than $\frac{K}{\epsilon}$. \end{proof} Note that the previous result can be extended to the case where $Y_0/N$ converges in probability to $a\in(0,1)$.